OUCliuxiang/PaperReading/README.md

 ## PaperReading
-Establisded in 29/Feb 2020, to collect the papers what I read, and used for my [personal blog](https://OUCliuxiang.github.io).
+Establisded in 29/Feb 2020, to collect the books and papers I read, and used for my [personal blog](https://OUCliuxiang.github.io).